Harry Sisson (influencer): Media presence

-Sisson has been profiled in media outlets including The New York Times, Vanity Fair, Semafor, The Hollywood Reporter, and PBS NewsHour.
+Sisson has been profiled in media outlets such as The New York Times, Vanity Fair, Semafor, The Hollywood Reporter, and PBS NewsHour.
 In 2023, Sisson visited the White House and met with President Joe Biden and Vice President Kamala Harris as part of a digital creator outreach effort.

 In October 2025, Sisson appeared in an AI-generated video that Donald Trump posted on his platform Truth Social.
 The video depicted Trump flying a plane, dumping feces over protesters at the No Kings protests.

 Citizenship status

-Sisson holds citizenship in Ireland and statutory citizenship in the United States through being born to U.S. citizens abroad, under Section 301 of the U.S. Immigration and Nationality Act of 1952 (INA § 301) (8 U.S.C. § 1401).
+Sisson holds citizenship in Ireland and birthright citizenship in the United States by virtue of being born abroad to U.S. parents.

 In 2024, The Free Press issued a correction after it reported that Sisson was not a U.S. citizen and ineligible to vote.
 The publication acknowledged that Sisson is an American citizen who also holds Irish citizenship.

-On October 16, 2025, "Deport Harry Sisson" trended on the social media platform X, sparking debate about Sisson's citizenship status.
-In an X post and a TikTok post, Sisson confirmed that he holds statutory U.S. citizenship through birth to U.S. parents abroad.
+On October 16, 2025, "Deport Harry Sisson" trended on social media platform X, sparking debate about Sisson's citizenship status.
+In an X post and a TikTok post, Sisson confirmed that he holds U.S. citizenship through birth to U.S. parents abroad.